 I have the same problem with every movie in the raunchy sexcapade genre.
 I just don’t care whether our protagonist will have intercourse before the credits roll or with whom, how, or why.
 If Brandy doesn’t boink Rusty this summer, then she’ll boink someone else in college.
 If her first time turns out a disaster, I have no doubt her second, third, or seventieth time will be better.
 If she does it for all the wrong reasons, well, so what?
 Shouldn’t the last time you have sex matter more than the first?

 In fairness, this comprises the main thesis of The To Do List.
 Carey isn’t interested in rehashing the same old platitudes about saving yourself for the love of your life and respecting the sanctity of the hymen.
-Rather, she means to expose the impossible standards we set for our children’s sexual development, and there’s something genuinely endearing about the way Brandy’s sister, Amber (Rachel Bilson), can wish, “Have a good penis!” without judgement or irony.
-I’m just frustrated that it took the movie over an hour and a half to reach this conclusion, perhaps demonstrating that our attitude toward sex hasn’t really changed since the nineteen-nineties.
+Rather, she means to expose the impossible standards we set for our children’s sexual development, and there’s something genuinely endearing about the way Brandy’s sister, Amber (Rachel Bilson), can wish, “Have a good penis!” without judgment or irony.
+I’m just frustrated that it took the movie over an hour and a half to reach this conclusion, perhaps demonstrating that our attitude toward sex hasn’t really changed since the nineties.